ewired/gjs-guide/docs/extensions/overview/anatomy.md

 #### `gettext-domain`

-This field is a Gettext translation domain, used by the `ExtensionUtils.initTranslations()` convenience method to create a object with methods for marking and retrieving string translations in an extension.
+This field is a Gettext translation domain, used by the `ExtensionUtils.initTranslations()` convenience method to create an object with methods for marking and retrieving string translations in an extension.

 The domain should be unique to your extension and the easiest choice is to use